simonewebdesign/simonewebdesign/source/_posts/2014-09-01-install-sublime-text-3-on-linux.md

 It should work on most Linux distros; if not, please let me know by leaving a comment below.
 I'm here to help.

 Enjoy!

+**Update**: When I wrote this script, my motivation was that there was no easy way to install Sublime Text on Linux.
+However, nowadays there is an official repository providing builds for all the major Linux package managers: <a href="https://www.sublimetext.com/docs/3/linux_repositories.html" rel="external nofollow">see here</a>.